happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 6/27/2016
+- (12:24) Have been working on adding the ability for a user to indicate where a photo was taken should they select one without coordinates
 - (10:05) I could not locate my home directory, nor could I find a page to sign in; decided to postpone setting up the photo receiving server on apollo until later and continue work on the mobile application
 - (9:14) Began trying to setup my directories on the apollo server.